GevorgBaradat/sparx-apqc/README.md

 ## Live demo

-> Open `index.html` in your browser to explore the full APQC model.
+> Open `[Open live demo →](https://gevorgbaradat.github.io/sparx-apqc)` in your browser to explore the full APQC model.

 What you can do: